 I’m Suzanne Appel and this is my start-up.
 I started my career in digital marketing and loved the pace of change as the internet grew from a baby to a teen.
-I helped a lot of businesses build their first websites, their first social media sites and market to bring in new customers.
-After 15 years in corporate marketing I took the road less traveled, at least for me, and decided to follow my passion for entrepreneurship.
+I helped a lot of businesses build their first websites, their first social media strategies and then more advanced multi-channel online marketing programs to bring in new customers.
+After 15 years in corporate marketing I took the road less traveled, in my opinion, and decided to follow my passion for entrepreneurship.

 It started with an idea.
 Actually it started with a hundred ideas.
 But this one stuck.
 The idea to make entrepreneurship easier for kids is an idea with a purpose, mission and potential to expand.

 Young CEO Squad started in May 2019 influenced by a spark I saw in my kids that reminded me of my own childhood selling cookies, jewelry, stickers and buttons.
 When I had a lull in my career, and my mother was sick, my family inspired me to take this idea and turn it into a business.